-We understand that pilot’s not only need basic understanding but also dependable and responsible mentors to give you assistance long after you have completed you license.
+We understand that the pilot does not only need basic understanding but also dependable and responsible mentors to give you assistance long after you have completed your license.

 At Aviation Training we have a plethora of experience in a select team of professionals who are ready to take your flying skill from “good-enough-to-pass” to “experienced-beyond-your-years”.

 Aviation Training has teamed up with Lawrence Robinson to offer you the following airplane training:

 - Lawrence Robinson has multiple years of Microlight experience, including Crop Dusting overseas which is unheard of in New Zealand and can offer you the best flight training possible.The Recreational Aircraft Association of New Zealand is a Civil Aviation Authority certified Aviation Recreation Organisation who are certified to award Microlight Pilot Certificates and Ratings.Our Pilot is rated to Senior Instructor level which means you can do all your training, exams and flight testing in-house.

 Recreational Pilot License

 - The Recreational Pilot License was created to help pilots keep there licensing without the strict requirements for a Private Pilot License.
 This is the most cost effective way of getting into the air with a Standard Category Aircraft, at a fraction of the cost.The best part about the RPL is the reduced cost because of the DL9 Medical requirement.
 There are a few restrictions to the RPL which include the number of passengers and size of the aircraft.

 - The Private Pilot License is the most popular choice when learning to fly as it is open to stepping up into the commercial pilot license.
 The Private Pilot License only requires a Class 2 Medical, but this allows you to fly with more passengers and much bigger aircraft.
 You can also attain a Night Rating and Instrument Rating with a Private Pilot License.

 Commercial Pilot License